JustinBSG/Transcript_Generator/Self-Record.md

     - Calculation of TGA and CGA and Cumulative Credits Earned
 - [x] It can generate the formatted output on terminal.
 - [x] It can read the record that saved in txt or csv.
-- [ ] It can save the record that saved in txt or csv.
+- [x] It can save the record that saved in txt or csv.

 ## Advanced Target
 - [ ] Use Class instead of struct
+- [ ] Use QT to create UI for this program.
 - [ ] It can generate pdf file of the output.
 - [ ] It can generate a TGA and CGA graphs on the last page of that pdf file.